early-riser18/anki_card_GenAI/README.md

 - How does that fit with the practice of sentence mining, if that mined sentence will get overwritten at the next study.

 ## Compatibility
 The focus is on the platform Anki.
-Probably as an Add-on for the local app.
+The front-end would probably be a chrome extension or perhaps a standalone webiste, as long as it can access the user's localhost urls.

 A dedicated field for the sentence is necessary, as well as an input field with the word